20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Key takeaway: Social proof is a great way to convince undecided customers.
 You can use case studies, customer testimonials, or reviews.
 Then, include social sharing buttons to turn subscribers into brand advocates.

-When launching a new product or feature, you must convince customers of its value.
+When launching a new product or feature, you must convince your customers of its value.
+A how-to email is one of the easiest ways to do so.

 Airtable is a cloud-based platform for building powerful apps.
 Here's a how-to email it sends new subscribers to ensure smooth onboarding.